djonasson/djonasson-vim/README.markdown

 It's probably a good idea to re-bind a key to the escape key since it's used all the time.
 You should chose a key that you can reach without moving your hands from their default position.
 For me, on my MS Natural Elite keyboard, this means the right popup menu key.
-It can be done by using xmodmap:
+It can be done by using something like
+xmodmap:

     xmodmap -e 'keycode 117=Escape'